 - Business decision-making – What authority does each partner have to make business decisions?
 How will you handle disputes?
 How will you handle the dissolution of the partnership when that time comes?

-- Who does what – Divide up your management duties and document them here.
+- Who does what – Divide up your management duties and document them in the agreement.
 For example, who handles media relations, payroll, etc.

-Read more about a partnerships tax obligation on SBA.gov.
+Read more about partnerships tax obligations on IRS.gov.

 Plan for a Happy and Profitable Partnership